Your message has been sent successfully!

 Exhibits reflect the culture of this ever-changing river town, from the Mississippian Indian period through the great earthquakes of 1811 and 1812; from New Madrid's role in the Civil War through the early 20th century.

-Displays cover pre-historic Indians; French explorers; riverboat traders; earthquakes; and Civil War battles.
+Displays cover pre-Columbian culture; French explorers; riverboat traders; earthquakes; and Civil War battles.

-Located in the circa 1886 Kendal Saloon building.
+Located in the circa 1886 Kendall Saloon building.

 Contact Us | Blog | Privacy Statement | ADA Compliance | Help Us Help You | Facebook Disclaimer